What should I do if I have been sexually assaulted?

 - Preponderance of the evidence standard

 - The standard of proof that must be used in a school’s Title IX proceedings, including fact finding and hearing procedures for resolving complaints of student-on-student sexual violence.
 The preponderance of the evidence standard requires proving it is more likely than not that sexual violence occurred.

 - Primary prevention

-- Entities such as school districts, charter schools, colleges and universities that receive federal funding.
+- An educational entity – such as a school district, charter school, college, or university, that receives federal funding.
 A recipient may receive funds either directly or indirectly.
 For example, educational institutions receive federal financial assistance indirectly when they accept students who pay, in part, with federal loans.
 Although the money is paid directly to the students, the universities and other educational institutions are the indirect recipients.
 As a condition of receiving federal funding, recipients must comply with Title IX.

 - Responsible employee

-- Intimidating, threatening, coercing, or in any way discriminating against an individual because of the individual’s informal or formal complaint or participation in a school or OCR investigation or proceedings related to sexual violence or other civil rights concerns.
+- Intimidating, threatening, coercing, or in any way discriminating against an individual because of the individual’s informal or formal complaint or participation in a school or the U.S. Department of Education, Office for Civil Rights (OCR) investigation or proceedings related to sexual violence or other civil rights concerns.
 Federal civil rights laws, including Title IX, make it unlawful to retaliate against an individual for the purpose of interfering with any right or privilege secured by these laws.